Library MoreDep

 Subset types and their relatives help us integrate verification with programming.
 Though they reorganize the certified programmer's workflow, they tend not to have deep effects on proofs.
 We write largely the same proofs as we would for classical verification, with some of the structure moved into the programs themselves.
 It turns out that, when we use dependent types to their full potential, we warp the development and proving process even more than that, picking up "free theorems" to the extent that often a certified program is hardly more complex than its uncertified counterpart in Haskell or ML.

 In particular, we have only scratched the tip of the iceberg that is Coq's inductive definition mechanism.
 The inductive types we have seen so far have their counterparts in the other proof assistants that we surveyed in Chapter 1.
-This chapter explores the strange new world of dependent inductive datatypes (that is, dependent inductive types outside Prop), a possibility which sets Coq apart from all of the competition not based on type theory.
+This chapter explores the strange new world of dependent inductive datatypes outside Prop, a possibility that sets Coq apart from all of the competition not based on type theory.

 Many introductions to dependent types start out by showing how to use them to eliminate array bounds checks.
 When the type of an array tells you how many elements it has, your compiler can detect out-of-bounds dereferences statically.
 Since we are working in a pure functional language, the next best thing is length-indexed lists, which the following code defines.